Press

 Gillian King explains how - and why - she uses (and grows) art materials very close to home.

-To make art, Gillian King uses what's around her — from her 'dye garden' to her own dog's ashes’, CBC Arts, 2019
+To make art, Gillian King uses what's around her — from her 'dye garden' to her own dog's ashes’

 With this exhibition of new work, Gillian King bears witness to patterns that entangle lifeforms at different scales.
 A reference to the phrase used in many belief systems, including Tarot, astrology, and sacred geometry, the exhibition’s title invites us to look up and down, to recognize how the microcosm and the macrocosm behave alike, mirroring one other.
 Equally, it is a call to look around to recognize the myriad ways in which all life on Earth – human and other-than-human – is mutually dependent.
 On the heels of a global pandemic that lays bare our shared porosities and vulnerabilities and intensifies deadly consequences of interrelated global crises ranging from racial capitalism to climate catastrophe and species extinction, As Above, So Below takes on even greater meaning.
 It begs us to consider the webs and relations of care that are necessary for all species’ mutual survival and thriving.